 Saing that, you’ll also see the latest blockbuster films, although not as heavily featured as in the mainstream cinemas.

 Can I see an English film in Prague cinemas?

 International films are usually left in the original language and supplied with Czech subtitles, which is great if you want to see the latest Holywood movie.

-Czech films on the other hand often have English subtitles (Svetozor and Mat cinemas often have these films), but you do need to double check that with the ticket office staff or check the online programs.
+Czech films on the other hand often have English subtitles (Svetozor and Mat cinemas often have these films), but you do need to double-check that with the ticket office staff or check the online programs.

-In the cinema program look for films with subtitles (titulky) labeled as ENG (English).
+In the cinema program look for films with subtitles (titulky) labelled as ENG (English).
 If the film is labelled as ‘dab’ is means that it’s dubbed into Czech language (and probably without any subtitles).

 Often you’ll see new mainstream films shown both with Czech dubbing on different times the same film will be in the original language (say English) with Czech subtitles.

 Buying cinema tickets